dobromir-hristov/vuecommunity/docs/guide/ecosystem/boilerplates.md

 </useful-links-section>
 </useful-links>

-## Vue-Starter
+## Vuesion
-Vue-Starter is an actively maintained boilerplate for enterprise level, production-ready PWAs.
+Vuesion is an actively maintained boilerplate for enterprise level, production-ready PWAs.
 It focuses on performance, development speed, and best practices.

 The boilerplate is build on top of the idea of micro-services or a service-oriented-architecture.